 The 50x2030 Initiative strongly recommends two data collection visits, one post-planting visit and one postharvest visit relative to the main agricultural season.
-The reference CORE-AG instrument presented in this section is structured accordingly: one set of topics is covered in the post-planting visit (Parcel and plot area and use; Crops planted; Seed and Plant Use and Acquisition; Land Use) and the other set of topics is covered in the post-harvest visit (Temporary Crop Production and Destinations; Inputs for Crop Activities; Permanent Crop Production and Destinations; Livestock production; Aquaculture, Fishery and Forestry Production; Labor).
-Given that countries often have more than one agricultural season, and recognizing the need to cover the entire agricultural year, Chapter V below discusses in detail how to adapt the reference questionnaires for different seasonal patterns.
+The reference CORE instrument presented in this section is structured accordingly: one set of topics is covered in the post-planting visit (Parcel and plot area and use; Crops planted; Seed and Plant Use and Acquisition; Land Use) and the other set of topics is covered in the post-harvest visit (Temporary Crop Production and Destinations; Inputs for Crop Activities; Permanent Crop Production and Destinations; Livestock production; Aquaculture, Fishery and Forestry Production; Labor).
+Given that countries often have more than one agricultural season, and recognizing the need to cover the entire agricultural year, Chapter VII below discusses in detail how to adapt the reference questionnaires for different seasonal patterns.

 Each topic is covered using the reference period most suitable for the time horizon of the agricultural activity to which it relates.
 Specifically, for activities related to the production of temporary crops, the reference period is the agricultural season.
-For activities related to the production of permanent crops, livestock, aquaculture, forestry, and fisheries, the reference period is the past 12 months, which coincides with the agricultural year.
+For activities related to production of permanent crops, the reference period is the agricultural year.
+For activities related to livestock, aquaculture, forestry, and fisheries, the reference period is the past 12 months.